 The Peer Recovery Center of Excellence is housed at the University of Missouri-Kansas City’s (UMKC) Collaborative to Advance Health Services.
-In addition to our peer-led Steering Committee, UMKC has partnered with the National Council for Mental Wellbeing (NCMW), the University of Wisconsin-Madison (UW), and the University of Texas-Austin (UT) to provide training and technical assistance (TA) to the nation’s peer recovery support workforce and recovery communities.
+In addition to our peer-led Steering Committee, UMKC has partnered with the National Council for Mental Wellbeing (NCMW), the University of Wisconsin-Madison (UW), and the University of Texas-Austin (UT), and One World Recovery Network (OWRN) to provide training and technical assistance (TA) to the nation’s peer recovery support workforce and recovery communities.

 Just as peer recovery support specialists connect with others to foster growth and achieve goals, we partner with other organizations in order to accomplish the goals of the center and meet the needs of the field.
 Having a variety of perspectives and the ability to share information widely is key to being able to connect with and serve as a resource to the peer recovery field.
 By partnering with leading organizations within the addiction recovery field, we are able to expand our capacity to better serve the peer recovery specialist workforce.